neuralmidifx/neuralmidifx.github.io/docs/GraphicalInterface.md

 ## Step 2.
 Define the UI Elements

-Go to `NeuralMidiFXPlugin/`

-In this file, you can define the UI elements that you would like to have in your plugin.
+In `Configs_GUI.h`, you can define the UI elements that you would like to have in your plugin.

 ```c++
     namespace Tabs {